Hanger Swirl Soap Projecthttps://www.brambleberry.com/in-the-studio/projects/cold-process/hanger-swirl-soap-project/PS000114.html

 TOOL PREP: Bend the hanger tool so it fits inside the mold by length.

 SAFETY FIRST: Suit up for safe handling practices.
 That means goggles, gloves, and long sleeves.
 Make sure kids, pets, other distractions, and tripping hazards are out of the house or don’t have access to your soaping space.
 Always soap in a well-ventilated area.

 Slowly and carefully add 4.6 ounces of lye to 10 ounces of water and gently stir until the lye has fully dissolved and the liquid is clear.
 Set aside and when it's cool, add 2 teaspoons of sodium lactate.
 That helps the soap harden and unmold more quickly.

 Fully melt the entire bag of Swirl Quick Mix until it’s completely clear.
 Shake the bag to mix up all the oils.
 Measure 33 ounces into a large heat-safe container.
 Once the lye water and the oils have cooled to 130° F or below (and are ideally within 10 degrees of each other), add the lye water to the oils and stick blend the mixture to a thin trace.

 Split the soap equally into 4 containers.
-Add all the Ultramarine Blue Pigment into the first container, all the Yellow Mica into the second, all the titanium dioxide to the third, and all the Neon Blue Raspberry Colorant to the fourth.
+Add all the Ultramarine Blue Pigment into the first container, all the Yellow Mica into the second, all the titanium dioxide to the third, and all the Caribbean Blue Mica to the fourth.
 Depending on your trace, whisk or stick blend the colors in from lighest to darkest.

 Photographer: Amanda Kerzman